- Security Department

-It is the mission of the County of Bucks Emergency Services, Security Department to deliver professional, effective services, fairly and ethically, at all times, to all people, in order to prevent crime, control crime and enhance the overall quality of work and life for all County employees and visitors on all County properties and buildings.
+It is the mission of the Bucks County Security Department to deliver professional and effective services, fairly and ethically, always.
+We strive to prevent crime and enhance the overall quality of work and life for all County employees and visitors on all County properties and buildings.

 Justice Center & Administration Building Security

-All Peace Officers continue their training through in service training, as well as courses offered by the Bucks County Police Training Center and the Department of Homeland Security.
-All Peace Officers are required to qualify annually with their firearms in accordance with Municipal Police Officers Education and Training Commission (MPOETC) standards.
+All Peace Officers complete In-Service Training in addition to participating in continuing trainings throughout the year, taking advantage of programs such as Critical Incident Team (CIT) Training at the Bucks County Police Training Center, as well as courses offered by the Department of Homeland Security.
+All Peace Officers complete annual certifications in accordance with Municipal Police Officers Education and Training Commission (MPOETC) standards.